-Based on current public filings, Catalyst currently holds approximately 35.68% of the Company's issued and outstanding Common Shares.
-As a result, Catalyst has the ability to exercise substantial influence over the policies and management of the Company, which could prove to be contrary to the interests of the other stakeholders of the Company.
-In addition, Gramercy Funds Management LLC holds approximately 10.90% of the Company's issued and outstanding Common Shares.
+While the Company is a widely held public company listed on the TSX, based on current public filings, Catalyst currently holds approximately 36.8% of the Company's issued and outstanding Common Shares.
+As a result, Catalyst could have the ability to exercise substantial influence over the policies and management of the Company, which could prove to be contrary to the interests of the other stakeholders of the Company.

 It cannot be assumed that Catalyst or other large shareholders will remain as shareholders for the long-term.
-Catalyst may be interested in disposing of its interest in its Common Shares in the near or medium term, and may therefore be unwilling to pursue certain long-term policies to the extent they may have short-term goals.
-In addition, if Catalyst decides to dispose all of its Common Shares, this event may trigger change of control provisions under the Unsecured Indenture, at which point the Company may have an obligation to offer to redeem the Unsecured Notes at 101% of the principal amount thereof plus accrued, unpaid interest and Additional Amounts (as defined in the Unsecured Indenture).
+Catalyst may be interested in disposing of its interest in its Common Shares in the near- or medium-term and may therefore be unwilling to pursue certain long-term policies to the extent they may have short-term goals.
+In addition, if Catalyst decides to dispose all of its Common Shares, and such disposition results in the decrease of the 2028 Unsecured Notes rating, this event may trigger change of control provisions under the 2028 Unsecured Indenture, at which point the Company may have an obligation to offer to redeem the 2028 Unsecured Notes at 101% of the principal amount thereof plus accrued, unpaid interest and Additional Amounts (as defined in the 2028 Unsecured Indenture).

-If, as a result of the disposition of Common Shares by Catalyst, a controlling shareholder is created, the new controlling shareholder could have a different vision and strategy for the Company's business, which the Company cannot predict, but which may be adverse to the interests of other stakeholders of the Company.
+If, as a result of a disposition of Common Shares by Catalyst, a controlling shareholder is created, a controlling shareholder could have a different vision and strategy for the Company's business, which the Company cannot predict, but which may be adverse to the interests of other stakeholders of the Company.